Organized Tours & Classes

 Canauxrama (www.canauxrama.com; 01-42-39-15-00; Métro: Jaurés or Bastille) tours the picturesque Canal St-Martin.
 Boats leave from either the Bassin de la Villette or the Bassin de l’Arsenal (near the pl. de la Bastille); tickets cost 18€ and are free for children 4 and under.
 The cruise takes about 2 1/2 hours.
 The first part, which runs through a tunnel under the place de la Bastille, is eerie (in a fun way), and after you’ll enjoy a lovely ride through locks and under pretty arched bridges.
 Tours daily from May to September; less frequent service the rest of the year.

-Also, at time of writing, multi-Michelin-starred chef Alain Ducasse was poised to launch the city’s first ever fine dining tour on an electric boat in the Seine in September 2018: Ducasse sur Seine (www.ducasse-seine.com; Métro: Trocadéro) will be a 200-person vessel offering 90-minute cruises and contemporary seasonal cuisine, docked at Port Debilly on the Right Bank opposite the Eiffel Tower.
+Also, multi-Michelin-starred chef Alain Ducasse was poised to launch the city’s first ever fine dining tour on an electric boat in the Seine in September 2018: Ducasse sur Seine (www.ducasse-seine.com; Métro: Trocadéro) will be a 200-person vessel offering 90-minute cruises and contemporary seasonal cuisine, docked at Port Debilly on the Right Bank opposite the Eiffel Tower.
 It promises to be good, so check it out.

 Yes, they’re touristy, and yes, Paris is easy to navigate without an organized bus tour, but hop-on, hop-off buses are worth considering if (1) you’re in a hurry and want to see all the main sights in 1 or 2 days, and (2) you don’t want to use the public transportation system.
 For the former, we suggest the Big Bus Paris company (www.bigbustours.com; 01-53-95-39-53; 1-day adult ticket 36€, 2-day adult ticket 41€, 18€ for children 4–12; prices are cheaper online), which has just two routes, one stopping at 10 top sites (including the Eiffel Tower and Notre-Dame), and the other covering Montmartre.
 The key to these tours is not actually hopping on and off (although you could, of course), but staying on board to see everything in one sweep—in 2 1/4 hours for the main tour and in 1 1/4 hours for Montmartre—leaving you with plenty of time for serendipitous exploring of your own.
 To avoid using public transport, we suggest L’Open Tour (www.paris.opentour.com; 01-42-66-56-56; 1-day adult pass 34€, 2-day 38€, 3-day 42€, 17€ for children 4–15), which has over 75 stops spread over four routes that run from around 9am to 7pm (and 9:30pm in summer for night tours) just like normal buses.
 The advantage of this is that you will only be with likeminded visitors; the downside is that you may have a long wait between buses and therefore spend a lot of time standing in line rather than exploring.